 Email Notifications UI (cPanel)

-To access this screen, go to global WordPress Toolkit Settings and click Manage email notifications under the General Settings group:
+To access this screen, go to global WP Toolkit Settings and click Manage email notifications under the General Settings group:

-What would you like to see in the WordPress Toolkit?
+What would you like to see in the WP Toolkit?
 Join the discussion in the comments!